-Phase 1 activities will be performed within the Runway 7R-25L Runway Safety Area (RSA), between Taxiway C6 and C8, and at Taxiway C9.
+Phase 1 activities will be performed in the general area of the Taxiway B11 connector, south of Runway 7R-25L's Runway Safety Area (RSA), and north of Runway 7R-25L's south edge.

-Phase 1 will be constructed with nighttime work only and will require nightly Runway 7R-25L closures.
+Phase 1 will be constructed with nighttime work only and will require restrictions to aircraft operations associated with nightly Runway 7R-25L closures.
 The closures shall be coordinated between the Contractor and DVT Airport Operations Staff.
-Work completed within the RSA limits of Runway 7R-25L during the closure will need to be completed to a level such that Runway 7L-25R may be reopened to full operation upon completion of the night shift and still maintain compliance with FAA AC 150/5370-2G requirements.
+Work completed within the RSA limits of Runway 7R-25L during the closure will need to be completed to a level such that Runway 7R-25L may be reopened to full operation upon completion of the night shift and still maintain compliance with FAA AC 150/5370-2G requirements.